mobify/mobifyjs/www/docs/konf-reference.md

 If none of these conditions are true then a value is considered falsey.

-### Do not change the DOM in required selections in the konf {#do-not-modify-dom-in-required}
+### Do not change the DOM in required selections {#do-not-modify-dom-in-required}

-All required keys in any block may be evaluated, while non-required keys are only evaluated in the block that is selected by `context.chooose()`.
+All required keys in any block may be evaluated, while non-required keys are only evaluated if the argument is matched.
 If you made modifications to the DOM, you may adversely affect evaluation further down the konf.
 This often leads to hard to find bugs.
 It is recommended you select for certain elements in required keys, but if the DOM requires modification, do it in a non-required key.

 ##  Reserved Keys

-Your konf object extends a default konf object containing the following reserved keys:
+The konf is extended by a default konf containing the following reserved
+keys:

 `$html`
 : Reference to the source DOM `<html>` element